 Our students are guaranteed excellent teaching staff and first class facilities, as well as plenty of occasions to enjoy life as a student.
 Wellington was the first non-selective school in Trafford to include a VI Form and it is now long established.
 Our students are encouraged to pursue academic qualifications and we offer a wide range of subjects.
-We achieve high pass rates and around 40% of students now regularly achieve the top A-B Grades.
+We achieve extremely high pass rates and around 50% of students now regularly achieve the top A-B grades across the board.

 Every year we continue to go from strength to strength.
-Last year 90% of our students applied to university, at various destinations throughout the country, and all gained a place.
+Last year 90% of our students applied to university at various destinations throughout the country, and all gained a place, with a significant proportion taking up offers at Russell Group universities.
 The remainder went onto other forms of professional training or employment.